The Theater and Dance Major

 - at least one elective course in the history, literature or theory of performance

-THDA 114 should be taken by the end of the junior year.
-For the elective, students may take an appropriate course offered by another departments or during study abroad, with permission.
+THDA 114 should be taken in your first or second year, but no later than the end of the junior year.
+For the elective, students may take an appropriate course offered by another department, or during study abroad.

 Courses in the Arts of Theater and Dance (6)